jlooper/blog/blog/sections/articles/README.md

 articles:
     [
          {
-            'title': 'Machine Learning for Artisans: Classifying Lacemaking Techniques ', 'image': '57.png',
+            'title': 'Machine Learning for Artisans: Classifying Lacemaking Techniques', 'image': '57.png',
             'blurb': 'The use of advanced inference techniques when visiting a museum collection may not be obvious.
-Why would machine learning be useful for analyzing antique textiles?
-Let\'s learn how to use Lobe.ai to create a classification model to determine different types of lace.', 'date': '01/22/2021',
+Learn how to use Lobe.ai to create a classification model to determine different types of lace.', 'date': '01/22/2021',
             'link': 'https://dev.to/azure/machine-learning-for-artisans-classifying-lacemaking-techniques-1g87',
         },{